The benefits of Business Networking are not only underestimated, but often they’re avoided completely.

 These might take place at a local (or international venue), and feature guest speakers, or perhaps a workshop including presentations from subject matter experts.

-Or they may follow a more informal format, centred around food and drink, with a friendly and more causal environment.
+Or, the networking group, may follow a more informal format, centred around food and drink, with a friendly and more causal environment.

 Enabling you to connect with like-minded individuals in your vicinity, maximise exposure and access a pool of local knowledge, suppliers and even talent, the benefits of networking will be immediately apparent.
 You just have to take the plunge.